 Should the complaint be dismissed, the Respondent and complainant will be notified in writing.
 The dismissal letter from the ODC advises the complainant of the right to appeal the dismissal within thirty (30) days.
-If the complainant chooses to appeal, the entire investigative file is sent to a Hearing Committee for review to determine whether or not the disciplinary counsel abused his discretion.
-The Hearing Committee will either affirm the dismissal of disciplinary counsel or remand the matter back to the ODC for further investigation or the filing of formal charges.
-If the dismissal is affirmed, the complainant has additional levels of appeal to the Louisiana Attorney Disciplinary Board and the Louisiana Supreme Court.
+If the complainant chooses to appeal, the entire investigative file is sent to a Hearing Committee for review to determine whether or not the Disciplinary Counsel abused his/her discretion.
+The Hearing Committee will either affirm the dismissal by Disciplinary Counsel or remand the matter back to the ODC for further investigation or the filing of formal charges.
+If the dismissal is affirmed, the complainant has additional levels of appeal to the Louisiana Attorney Disciplinary Board and to the Supreme Court of Louisiana.

-3. And the ODC Investigation Continues . . . . .
+3. And the ODC Investigation Continues

 If the complaint is not dismissed, the ODC may continue to investigate.
-The ODC employs full time investigators who assist the disciplinary counsel in gathering information such as tape recorded statements of witnesses, court records and bank records.
+The ODC employs full time investigators who assist the Disciplinary Counsel in gathering information such as tape-recorded statements of witnesses, court records and bank records.
 Some of the investigators are certified in computer forensics.
 The ODC may obtain and copy computer hard drives as a part of its investigation.